HeIsIdeus/WebDriverDemo/README.md

 # WebDriverDemo
 Velocity WebDriver Demo

 This is a simple, *pre-framework* test automation script.
-This demo test meets only the requirements given to me from Sean and passes inside Google Chrome:
+This demo test meets only the requirements given to me from Sean and passes running inside Google Chrome:
 Version 71.0.3578.98 (Official Build) (64-bit)